saheb-ul-lah/All-my-resources/Tailwind/Shadcn-UI-Cheatsheet.md

 - **Component Not Rendering**: Verify that the component is correctly imported from Shadcn UI.

 ### **Best Practices**
-- **Use PropTypes**: Validate props using PropTypes to ensure correct usage.
+- **Use PropTypes**: Validate props using PropTypes for correct usage.
 - **Modular Components**: Keep components modular for easier maintenance and testing.

 ---